Quirkbot/QuirkbotCODE/src/help/getting-started.md

 To first get started with Strawbees there is a [great guide](http://www.strawbees.com/wp-content/uploads/2015/11/booklet_a4_small.pdf) that you also can download.

 To make strawbees move you dont't have to program anything right now.
-Just switch on the Quirkbot and use the program that comes preloaded:
+Just switch on the Quirkbot, Plug in the motor and use the program that comes preloaded:

 #### 1. Switch On the Quirkbot:

-<google-youtube video-id="GkSwaykm1vs" fluid></google-youtube>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GkSwaykm1vs?rel=0" frameborder="0" allowfullscreen></iframe>

-#### 2. This is how to attach the Motor Backpack:
+#### 2. Attach the Motor Backpack:

-<google-youtube video-id="XO3nd1q9Yx4" fluid></google-youtube>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XO3nd1q9Yx4?rel=0" frameborder="0" allowfullscreen></iframe>

-#### 3. Here is how you attach the Motor:
+#### 3. Attach the Motor:

-<google-youtube video-id="wWDKuAK6-ok" fluid></google-youtube>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wWDKuAK6-ok?rel=0" frameborder="0" allowfullscreen></iframe>

 #### 4. This is how the preloaded program works:

-<google-youtube video-id="4HHj5UaTJuU" fluid></google-youtube>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4HHj5UaTJuU?rel=0" frameborder="0" allowfullscreen></iframe>

 #### 5. Tips and trix to make your building more fun